Pugnatorr/ReportShield/README.md

 **Stakeholders:**

 **Primary Users**
-Everyday people who use ReportShield to report fake accounts, cyberbullying, misinformation, etc. Digital literacy is most importnt for them as they are at the most risk of harm.
+Everyday people who use ReportShield to report fake accounts, cyberbullying, misinformation, etc. Digital literacy is most important for them as they are at the most risk of harm.
 Digital literacy ensures they understand how the tool works, how to navigate the interface, and what to expect when reporting onine harrassment.
 Empowering out often underaged users with accessible education on digital literacy is essential to ensure trust.

 **Social Media Firms**
-While they dont recieve direct lessions on digital literacy thye do partner with reportshield and beneft from more informed users and an overall safer user experience.
+While they don't recieve direct lessons on digital literacy they do partner with reportshield and benefit from more informed users and an overall safer user experience.
 These more educated users will provide more thorough reports which will reduce moderation burdens and improve enforcement burdens for their team as well as that of reportshield.
 They will also get better PR by partnering with a tool that ensures the safety of their users.

 **Law Enforcement**
-Is a key stakeholder as well inforemed users will submit clear =, actionable reports that can aid in the investigation of cyber crimes like harassmnet, blackmail, or fraud. this will ensure better evidence provided and handling as well as greater cooperation between users and authorities.
+Is a key stakeholder as well inforemed users will submit clear, actionable reports that can aid in the investigation of cyber crimes like harassmnet, blackmail, or fraud.
+This will ensure better evidence provided and evidence handling as well as greater cooperation between users and authorities.
 Law enforcement can support public education by sharing these courses with public schools.
 But for the sake of the user's privacy great care must be taken to safeguard their anonymity even during an investgation.

 **Advocacy Groups**
 These groups work to reduce any digital harm and advocate for equal access to online tools and education.
 Their collaboration with reportshield will help ensure that the materials used for the digital literacy courses are inclusive foe people of all demographics.
 They will also help evaluate the level of effectiveness for the literacy programs of reducing online harassment.

 **Families**
-Since many reportshield users will be inors their parents and families have a need to ensure the online safety of their child's online experience.
-Through reportshield they could provide them with a clear guidance materials or training and foster safr online expeirnces and build a stronger support network for underaged users.
+Since many reportshield users will be minors their parents and families have a need to ensure the online safety of their children's online experience.
+Through reportshield they could provide them with a clear guidance materials or training and foster safer online expeirnces and build a stronger support network for underaged users.

 **1.C.2.2 OKR 2 Metric(s) with Experiment(s)**

 **Metrics**

 To assess the effectiveness of the digital literacy program.
 Reportshield will conduct a longitudinal study with 2 control groups.
 Users will take a pre test, this pre test will act as a baseline quiz regarding the users level of digital literacy.
 This will be evaluated by assessing their knowledge on identifying bot accounts, cyber bullying, misinformation.
 It also assesses their ability to know their reporting protocols and understanding their right to digital privacy and how it can be violated.

+**Experiments**

 Users will go through 5 interactive modules.
 Course modules:
 Digital footprints
 Identify Cyberbullying, Misinformation, and Bot Accounts